truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddCloudCredentials.md

 You can add credentials for many of the supported cloud storage providers from the information on the [Cloud Credentials Screens]({{< relref "/SCALE/SCALEUIReference/Credentials/BackupCredentials/CloudCredentialScreens.md" >}}).
 This article provides instructions for the more involved providers.

-## Before You Begin
+## Adding a Cloud Credential
 We recommend users open another browser tab to open and log into the cloud storage provider account you intend to link with TrueNAS.

-Some providers require additional information that they generate on the storage provider account page.
+Some TrueNAS providers credentials require entering additional information generated while creating the provider account.
-For example, saving an Amazon S3 credential on TrueNAS could require logging in to the S3 account and generating an access key pair found on the **Security Credentials > Access Keys** page.
+For example, the Storj iX account produces an access and secret key that must be entered in the **Cloud Credential** screen to create the credential.

-Have any authentication information your cloud storage provider requires on-hand to make the process easier.
-Authentication information could include but are not limited to user credentials, access tokens, and access and security keys.
+Have the authentication information required by your cloud storage provider on-hand to make the process easier.
+Authentication information can include but is not limited to user credentials, access tokens, and access and security keys.

-## Adding Cloud Credentials

-{{< include file="/static/includes/AddCloudCredentialStep1.md" >}}
+To add a cloud credential:

-2. Select the cloud service from the **Provider** dropdown list.
+1. Select the cloud service from the **Provider** dropdown list.
 The provider required authentication option settings display.

    For details on each provider authentication settings see [Cloud Credentials Screens]({{< relref "/SCALE/SCALEUIReference/Credentials/BackupCredentials/CloudCredentialScreens.md" >}}).

+2. Enter a name for the credential.

+3. Enter the required authentication credentials, such as access token, access key and/or secret keys, user credentials for the account into the appropriate fields.

 3. Click **Verify Credentials** to test the entered credentials and verify they work.

 4. Click **Save**.

-### Adding Storj Cloud Credentials
+## Adding Storj Cloud Credentials

-The process to set up the Storj-TrueNAS account, buckets, create the S3 access and download the credentials is documented fully in [Adding a Storj Cloud Sync Task]({{< relref "TrueCloudTasks.md" >}}) in the **Adding Storj Cloud Credentials** section.
+Storj iX is the default cloud storage provider in TrueNAS.

+{{< include file="/static/includes/AddStorjCloudCredential.md" >}}

+### Creating the Storj iX Account

+{{< include file="/static/includes/CreateStorjiXAccount.md" >}}

+### Adding Storj Account S3 Access

+{{< include file="/static/includes/SetUpStorjiXAccountS3Access.md" >}}

-### Adding Amazon S3 Cloud Credentials
+## Adding Amazon S3 Cloud Credentials

-If adding an Amazon S3 cloud credential, you can use the default authentication settings or use advanced settings if you want to include endpoint settings.
+When adding an Amazon S3 cloud credential, you can either use the default authentication settings or advanced settings if you want to include endpoint settings.

-{{< expand "Click here for more information" "v" >}}
-After entering a name and leaving **Amazon S3** as the **Provider** setting:
+To add a cloud credential for Amazon S3, select **Amazon S3** in **Provider**, enter a name and then:

 1. Open a web browser tab to [Amazon AWS](https://aws.amazon.com/).